 - Having issues with memory or cognitive functioning,

 - Dealing with retirement issues or succession planning,

 - Having a difficult time coping with stress,

 - Acting in a way that is unprofessional,

 - Using or abusing alcohol, drugs, or prescription medication, or

 If you are comfortable discussing the behaviors causing you concern, talk to your colleague about your worries and be specific in addressing your observations.
 You may be the life line for your colleague; encourage them to call COLAP.
 If you are hesitant to initiate a discussion with your colleague, call COLAP at 303-986-3345.
 A staff member will confidentially consult with you about your options and ways to approach your colleague.

 - Does COLAP provide referrals for counseling or treatment?

-COLAP provides referrals specifically tailored for judges, lawyers, and law students to vetted treatment providers experienced in working with high-level professionals and facilities with professionals tracks.
+COLAP provides referrals specifically tailored for judges, lawyers, and law students to vetted treatment providers experienced in working with high-level professionals and to facilities with professionals tracks.